jsprdev/tp/docs/DeveloperGuide.md

 #### **Notes**

-> Internally, we have a class named `AddressBook`.
+> Internally, we have reused file names from the AB-3 project, such as `AddressBook`.
 > Please do not confuse this with the reference to our product name, which is "EduTrack".

 --------------------------------------------------------------------------------------------------------------------